Kuifje02/vrpy/paper/paper.md

 -   the CVRP with simultaneous distribution and collection (CVRPSDC),
 -   the CVRP with heterogeneous fleet (HFCVRP).

 For each of these variants, it is possible to i/ set initial routes for the search (if one already has a solution at hand and wishes to improve it) ii/ lock routes (if part of the solution is imposed and must not be optimized) iii/ drop nodes (ignore a customer at the cost of a penalty).

+``vrpy`` is built upon the well known *NetworkX* library [@hagberg2008exploring] and thus benefits of a user friendly API.

 # Mathematical background

 ``vrpy`` solves vehicle routing problems with a column generation approach.
 The term *column generation* refers to the fact that iteratively, routes (or columns) are generated with a pricing problem, and fed to a master problem which selects the best routes among a pool such that each vertex is serviced exactly once.
-This procedure is illustrated in the Figure 1 below:
+Results from the master problem are then used to search for new potential routes likely to improve the solution's cost, and so forth.
+This procedure is illustrated in Figure 1 below:

 <!---
 ![Column Generation.\label{fig:colgen}](colgen.png)